Edinburgh Fringe shines through August rain

 EDINBURGH Heavy rain in August failed to dampen the spirits of performers and audiences as the Edinburgh Fringe recorded a third successive record year for acts and ticket sales.

-About a third of the Fringe is devoted to comedy, with theater, cabaret, dance, music and performances for children to catch the eye.
+About a third of the Fringe is devoted to comedy, with theatre, cabaret, dance, music and performances for children to catch the eye.

 Society chief executive Kath Mainland said the Fringe was a focal point both for performers seeking to make the big time and impresarios and agents out to spot and sign up the stars of the future.